Marbling 4 Fun - Marbling Paint Behaviour, Spreading Too Fast

 A few factors need to be in place before using the paint:

-- Once your paint has been diluted with the soft water (1:1) they are ready to use.
+- Once your paint has been diluted with the tap water (1:1) they are ready to use.
 This gives your marbling paint behaviour the correct viscosity.

 - Mixing colours.